-Actress Annabella Sciorra expected to testify in Weinstein rape trial
+Actress Annabella Sciorra takes the stand in Weinstein rape trial

 “Here the rapist was at the pinnacle of the very profession his victims strived to make a career in,” she said.

-Reporting By Brendan Pierson in New York; Editing by Noeleen Walder and Cynthia Osterman
+Writing by Tom Hals in Wilmington, Delaware; Reporting By Brendan Pierson and Maria Caspani in New York; Editing by Noeleen Walder, Cynthia Osterman and Jonathan Oatis